 Main objective of the EU Decision Making game set

 To provide a set of different scenarios of decision-making processes for policy fields that are relevant to the EU institutions.
-In particular, the cases explore how different actors participate in the decision-making process by enabling, fostering or blocking policy changes.
+In particular, the missions explore how different actors participate in the decision-making process by enabling, fostering or blocking policy changes.

 A broad picture of EU policy making

 The game set presents a broad picture of policy making at EU level trying to cover the most important elements that characterize it i.e., multilevel decision making and the dual nature of law as resource and constraining factor.
 The game set introduces to the most frequent decisional configurations that allow to overcome the obstacles to decisional success (as well the most frequent mistakes that one should try to avoid).
-Therefore, the cases are quite different from each other and cover a variety of public policies.
+Therefore, the missions are quite different from each other and cover a variety of public policies.
 In the debriefing at the end of a session the instructor could either point out the more general lessons that can be learned from the case (with students in political science or economics or practitioners) or enter in more intricate EU law issues through the analysis of materials relating to the real cases that have been used to create the fictional games.

-Case 5.
+Mission 5.
 A special status providing for exemptions for small islands